ericstiles/wheat-blog/articles/2013-04-08-getting-started-2.markdown

 spent a significant amount of time previously learning how to use the aws cli and had some simple shell scripts for quickly setting up an instance.

-I'm sure the provisioning and setup for some, most or all of these is simpler than
+I'm sure the provisioning and setup for some, most or all of the services below is easier than setting an ec2, but once I have a core image I can use it for future provisioning.
+The cost

  - [Cloudfoundry](http://cloudfoundry.com)
  - [Heroku](http://heroku.com)